Walk to School Day is October 7th!

-May 6, 2015 is Bike to School Day in Washington and across the country.
-Bicycling is a fun and healthy way for students to travel to and from school.
-Bike to School Day events and activities encourage students (and parents) to learn more about bicycle safety and experience the benefits of bicycling.
-For more information please visit the National Bike to School Day website.
+October 7, 2015 is Walk to School Day in Washington and across the country.
+Walking is a great way for students to travel to and from school.
+Walk to School Day events and activities encourage students (and parents) to learn more about pedestrian safety and to experience the benefits of walking to school.

 Safe Routes to School Program